knative/docs/docs/eventing/broker/rabbitmq-broker/README.md

       name: <rabbitmq-broker-config-name>
     spec:
       rabbitmqClusterReference:
-        # Configure name if a local cluster is being used.
+        # Configure name if a RabbitMQ Cluster Operator is being used.
         name: <cluster-name>
         # Configure connectionSecret if an external RabbitMQ cluster is being used.
         connectionSecret: